triton-inference-server/client/src/c++/perf_analyzer/genai-perf/README.md

 # Visualization

 GenAI-Perf can also generate various plots that visualize the performance of the current profile run.
-This is disabled by default but users can easily enabled it by passing the `--generate-plots` option when running the benchmark:
+This is disabled by default but users can easily enable it by passing the `--generate-plots` option when running the benchmark:

 ```bash